Skip to content

 The difference between being interesting and being insufferable is delivery.
 Three principles help.

-First, never announce that you are about to share a fact.
-Do not say "here is a fun fact" or "did you know."
+First, never announce that you're about to share a fact.
+Don't say "here's a fun fact" or "did you know."
 Just say it, naturally, as though it occurred to you.

 Second, match the material to the moment.
-A fact about kissing works at a dinner party.
-A word like numinous works during a quieter conversation about experience or travel.
-Timing is not optional.
+A fact about kissing works at a relaxed dinner party.
+A word like numinous works during a quieter discussion about experience or travel.
+Timing isn't optional.

 Third, and most importantly, follow the fact with a question rather than more facts.
 "Bananas are berries — what do you think actually qualifies as a berry?" creates a conversation.
 "Bananas are berries, and also cucumbers are berries, and also pumpkins" creates a lecture.

-As covered in a recent piece on conversation starters, the goal is not to display knowledge but to create a space where both people become curious at the same time.
+As covered in a recent piece on conversation starters, the goal isn't to display knowledge but to create a shared space where both people become curious.
 The fact is the spark.
 The conversation is the fire.

 Building a Better Repertoire

 The habit is simple: notice what makes you pause, and store it.
-A single surprising fact per week — properly understood, not just memorised — gives you fifty-two conversation starters per year that are better than "so, what do you do?"
+A single surprising fact per week – properly understood, not just memorised – gives you fifty-two compelling conversation starters per year, far better than "so, what do you do?"

-The phone in their pocket is competing for attention with the entire internet.
-You do not need to beat the internet.
+The phone in their pocket is competing with the entire internet.
+You don't need to beat the internet.
 You just need to be more interesting than the default alternative, which is small talk about weather and weekends.

 That bar is lower than you think.